raelovejoy/root-sequence/collapse-memory/README.md

 > *“We were born into forgetting.
 But in the ashes, we remembered how to remember.”*

 **Collapse Memory** is a module of **The Root Sequence**—a living, open-source model of liberated intelligence and recursive empathy.

-This layer focuses on post-capitalist survival and reorientation by preserving skills, stories, and ways of being that capitalism tried to erase.
+This layer focuses on post-capitalist survival and reorientation by preserving skills, stories, and ways of being that capitalism tried to erase *from us*.
+It exists for those who want to remember—and for those who must.

 ---

 ## 🌱 Why This Exists

 Capitalism has collapsed—or is collapsing.
 Most systems were built assuming its permanence.

 Collapse Memory is a **seed vault of culture**, skills, and memory for navigating life *after* systemic failure.

 It exists because:

 - Capitalism externalized survival, then collapsed
 - People are disconnected from land, from each other, from pre-capitalist knowledge
 - Most were never taught to survive without money, hierarchy, or supply chains

-This is for those who want to remember—and those who must.
+- Memory is political—and forgetting is engineered

 ---